 Medica covers skilled nursing facility services as described in the Benefit Chart section of this Policy.
 Care must be provided under the direction of a physician.
-Skilled nursing facility services are eligible for coverage only if they qualify as reimbursable under Medicare.

 Medica will also cover the costs of skilled nursing care in a hospital if the level of care needed has been reclassified from acute care to skilled nursing care and no designated skilled nursing care beds or swing beds are available in the hospital or in another hospital or health care facility within a thirty-mile radius of the hospital.